ahamanowicz/METAL-Z/README.md

 The notebook uses the custom repository CogFunctions (in REPOS/).

 **COG measurements METAL-Z.ipynb**

 Similar to the example, but CoG calculations for METAL-Z measurements.
 Requires lines_list.txt, model.fits, table of equivalent width measurements.
 Provides banana plot (contours), 2D probability map, and final N and b values with errors.
 The last cell in the notebook is a quick loop over all sightlines.
 Details about the design of Durve of Growth calculations are described in the Appendix to the METAL-Z paper.

+**Bayesian errors of the log(NH)-d(X)**

+Bayesian linear regression of the log(NH) - d (X) relation, with errors.
+Requires input file with depletion measurements.
+Uses a and b parameter grid to find the most probable function parameters.
+All necessary functions are included in the notebook.
+There are two versions of prior and posterior functions - the original ones are locked at the LMC value.
+New ones (called 'free') let both parameters be fitted.
+Funciton calc_zh calculates the z parameter (see RD+2021,2022a for details of the function).
+Calculate the best-fitting parameters for each galaxy and each element.
+The result is a plot of probabilities in the phase space of a (slope) and b (intercept).
+Code provides the best value of a and b parameters together with errors.
+For METAL-Z, we have fitting only for Fe as the majority of S depletions were positive.
+Most up to date solutions are in the top of the notebook, later are included different variations (with CoG measurements, with fixed b etc).